 Lower Elementary students attend art classes by grade level once a week.
 Students explore a wide range of materials and processes as they begin to develop a deeper understanding of how art materials can be used and manipulated to create unique, personal expressions of their creativity.
 Experimentation with mixed mediums and exploration of original ideas is encouraged.
 The teacher provides a framework in which students work independently on projects of their choosing.
 Awareness of art history and art as an expression of culture is emphasized through focused projects on specific artists, styles, periods, or methods.

 Field trips are an important part of the Lower Elementary curriculum and allow students to learn through their experiences outside of the school.
 Each grade level has the opportunity to experience an off-site field trip each year.
-For the first years, we organize a nature-based trip typically to Drumlin Farms in Lincoln, MA.
-Second year students head to Cambridge to tour the Peabody Museum rich with world history.
-A third year student has the privilege to attend the Boston Symphony Orchestra and a traditional trip to Walden Pond to learn about Henry David Thoreau and relax on the shoreline as a graduating class.
+Field trips are chosen to compliment the curriculum that students are learning in the classroom.
+Students have visited The Discovery Museum in Acton, Drumlin Farms in Lincoln, the Peabody Museum in Cambridge, and the Boott Cotton Mills in Lowell.
+As a tradition, Third Year students visit Walden Pond to learn about Henry David Thoreau and relax on the shoreline as a graduating class.

 Hands-on challenges that invite students to collaborate to solve real-world problems while applying the engineering design process, scientific method and academic knowledge are the vehicles by which students experience Science, Technology, Engineering, and Math (STEM).
 Students work in the laboratory weekly, where they use scientific equipment and their developing experience of the process to discover the world around them.
 STEM classes also support the yearly Oak Meadow Science Fair participation of all third grade students.